-Merchant Navy DaySince 2000, Merchant Navy Day on 3 September has honoured the brave men and women who kept our island nation afloat during both World Wars, and celebrated our dependence on modern day merchant seafarers who are responsible for 95% of the UK's imports, including half the food we eat, most of the fuel we burn and virtually all the products and goods we take for granted!
+Merchant Navy DaySince 2000, Merchant Navy Day on 3 September has honoured the brave men and women who kept our 'Island Nation' afloat during both World Wars, and celebrated our dependence on modern day merchant seafarers who are responsible for 95% of the UK's imports, including much of the food we eat, most of the fuel we burn and virtually all the products and goods we take for granted!

-This year Seafarers UK is campaigning for the Red Ensign - the UK Merchant Navy's official flag - to be flown on Saturday 3 September on public buildings and landmark flagstaffs across the UK.
+This year Seafarers UK is campaigning for the Red Ensign - the UK Merchant Navy's official flag - to be flown on Sunday 3rd September on public buildings and landmark flagpoles across the UK.
 Parish, town, community, city and borough councils are all invited to take part, along with higher-tier local authorities and governments.

-Last year more than 200 local flag-hoisting ceremonies were organised, involving VIPs, civic dignitaries, Merchant Navy veterans, naval cadets, etc. A message of support from HRH The Earl of Wessex was read out 'to remember the sacrifices, salute the courage and support the future of the often unsung personnel of our Merchant Navy.'
+Last year more than hundreds of local flag-hoisting ceremonies were organised, involving VIPs, civic dignitaries, Merchant Navy veterans, naval cadets, etc. At some locations a message of support from HRH The Earl of Wessex was read out 'to remember the sacrifices, salute the courage and support the future of the often unsung personnel of our Merchant Navy.'

-For further information - or to request a printed copy of the new Guide and/or Flyer - please contact Nick Harvey, Campaigns Manager, Seafarers UK, email email@example.com, phone 020 7932 5969.
+For further information - or to request a printed copy of the new Guide and/or Flyer - please contact Nick Harvey, Campaigns Manager at Seafarers UK, email email@example.com, phone 020 7932 5969.

 To confirm your participation please complete this online registration form.